cfpb/salesforce-docs/README.md

 require that effective and efficient governance be put in place.

-This documentation establishes the standards, controls, and guidance that enforce technical quality of the platform and product work that goes into CFPB’s Salesforce Organization.
+This documentation establishes the standards, controls, and guidance that enforce technical quality of the platform and product work that goes into CFPB’s Salesforce platform.
 It also describes the primary interfaces between the Enterprise Platforms Team (aka the CoE - Center of Excellence) and the various Product Teams doing application development on Salesforce.

 ##### Goals

+1. Provide a canonical reference for technical standards and guidelines
 1. Assure only high quality software is built and deployed to CFPB’s Salesforce platforms
 1. Maintain confidence in the deployment process and a high degree of availability for the CFPB salesforce org
 1. Establish efficient developer workflows and share knowledge and practices across product development teams
 1. Minimize operational burden for the Salesforce Platform Admin Team and the CFPB at large

-### Governance
+### Salesforce Governance

 #### 1. Charter, Roles, and Operations
 - [Roles & Responsibilities](/_pages/roles-&-responsibilities.md)